RE-QDA/requal/README.md

 ## Running the app

-The shiny application for coding documents can be run by the following command.
+The shiny application for coding documents can be launched by the following command.

 ``` r
 requal::run_app()